mirzakopic/api-syncagent/docs/publish-resources.md

 #### Phase 2: Handle Deletion

 A finalizer is used in the platform workspaces to prevent orphans in the service cluster side.
-This is the only real evidence in the platform side that the Servlet is even doing things.
+This is the only real evidence in the platform side that the Sync Agent is even doing things.
 When a remote (source) object is deleted, the corresponding local object is deleted as well.
 Once the local object is gone, the finalizer is removed from the source object.